resim-ai/open-core/docs/resim/metrics/batch_metrics.md

 As mentioned in [the Metrics Builds docs](./metrics_builds.md), batch metrics use the same single Docker image as test metrics.

 This image can differentiate whether it's computing in `test mode` or `batch mode`, based off whether the file `/tmp/resim/inputs/batch_metrics_config.json` is present.
-If it is present, it should be computing batch metrics.
+The app's interface guarantees that this file will be present whenever it expects the metrics build to compute batch metrics.
+Note that the metrics build *must* generally handle the batch metrics case (even if it does nothing in such a case) since the normal test outputs will not be present and a failure will therefore usually result if normal test metric logic is employed.

 ## Computing batch metrics